 This trope is particularly popular in children's animation, where the intended audience usually just accepts the application of this trope without considering the general silliness of the idea.
 Suffice to say, this trope is much more difficult to pull off in live action television, in which the participants usually just end up looking silly.

-- Averted in a very early Spider-Man comic featuring Kraven the Hunter's debut.
-Kraven catches Spidey in a net, but Spidey reasons that, just as a chain is only as strong as its weakest link, the net must have a weak joint in it, and he then tests the netting till he finds a part he can make big enough to escape through.
-All at super-spidey-speed, of course.
+- Spider-Man: Averted in a very early comic featuring Kraven the Hunter's debut.
+Kraven catches Spidey in a net, but Spidey reasons that, just as a chain is only as strong as its weakest link, the net must have a weak joint in it, and he then tests the netting until he finds a part he can make big enough to escape through.

 - Spoofed in Kung Pow!
 Enter the Fist: the hero is trapped in a net that isn't even big enough to cover his head.

-Master Betty: Yes, a tiny net is a death sentence, it's a net and it's tiny!
+Master Betty: Mm, yes, a tiny net is a death sentence.
+It's a net and it's tiny!

-- In Lone Wolf #8, your traveling companion Paido is snagged by the bad guys in a net that is also studded with fish hooks, making it practically impossible to quickly free him before they drag him off.
+- In Lone Wolf book 8, The Jungle of Horrors, your traveling companion Paido is snagged by the bad guys in a net that is also studded with fish hooks, making it practically impossible to quickly free him before they drag him off.
 You see him again a couple of books later, alive but covered in scars from where the hooks were pulled out.